Sarah Ferguson: Debt problems

-In June 2019, Andrew arranged a private Buckingham Palace tour while the Queen was in residence for Jay Bloom and Michael Evers, businessmen from the U.S. cryptocurrency mining company Pegasus Group Holdings, which had agreed to pay Ferguson up to £1.4 million for her role as a "brand ambassador".
-Bloom and Evers were driven into the Palace in Andrew's car from their Knightsbridge hotel and later attended his Pitch@Palace event at St James's Palace before dining that evening with Andrew, Ferguson, and their daughter Beatrice.
+In June 2019, Andrew arranged a private tour of Buckingham Palace for Jay Bloom and Michael Evers, businessmen from the US cryptocurrency mining company Pegasus Group Holdings.
+This company had agreed to pay Ferguson up to £1.4 million for her role as a "brand ambassador".
+Bloom and Evers were driven in Andrew's car from their Knightsbridge hotel to the Palace.
+They later attended his Pitch@Palace event at St James's Palace before dining that evening with Ferguson, Andrew, and their daughter Beatrice.
 Ferguson was promoting Pegasus's plan to use thousands of solar power generators to mine Bitcoin in Arizona, though the project collapsed after acquiring only 615 of the planned 16,000 units and generating just $33,779 (£25,000) in cryptocurrency.

 Ferguson earned more than £200,000 from Pegasus, stood to gain a £1.2 million bonus and company shares, and required first-class travel, five-star hotels, and professional stylists for up to four events.
 She first met Bloom in Las Vegas in 2018 and developed a business friendship that led to meetings at Buckingham Palace, St James's Palace, and the Royal Lodge, Windsor.
 Bloom and Evers regularly visited London in 2019, meeting the York family frequently.
 Bloom also made a second palace visit in July 2019.
 In October 2019 Ferguson signed a contract via Alphabet Capital, a British company owned by Adrian Gleave, through which she was paid over £200,000 for Pegasus work.
 Court documents showed Andrew also received £60,500 traced to Gleave's businesses, though neither explained the payments.

 In May 2020, it was reported that Andrew and Ferguson were in a legal dispute over a debt from the 2014 purchase of their Swiss chalet.
 They had taken out a mortgage of £13.25 million and were expected to pay the remaining £5 million of the purchase price in cash instalments by the end of 2019; interest had increased this to £6.8 million.
 Despite reports that the Queen would assist them, a spokesperson for Andrew confirmed that she "will not be stepping in to settle the debt".
 The Times reported in September 2021 that Ferguson and Andrew had reached a legal agreement with the property's previous owner, and would sell the house to pay back their debt.
 The owner agreed to receive £3.4 million, half of the amount that she was owed, as she had been under impression that Ferguson and Andrew were dealing with financial troubles.